guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 - initializers
 - losses

-Defining a model is usually just chaining layers, define a loss, an optimizer, and combine everything into one function call.
+Defining a model is usually just chaining layers, defining a loss, an optimizer, and combining everything into one function call.
 More importantly, as an empiric field, being able to quickly test different configurations is key.

 Interestingly, it seems that the relatively young world of Deep Learning libraries is converging to a common approach.
-- the ability to define pipelines in simple `.json` files provided by [AllenNLP](https://github.com/allenai/allennlp) was key to its success.
-The implementation of this feature is actually very close to the `from_dict` approach covered in the example of this article.
+- the ability to define pipelines in simple `.jsonnet` files provided by [AllenNLP](https://github.com/allenai/allennlp) was key to its success.
+The implementation of this feature is actually very close to the `from_params` approach covered in the example of this article.
-- similarly, the team behind SpaCy, released a great package to help train neural networks for NLP on top of Tensorflow, PyTorch and JAX : [thinc]().
-It builds on top of `.ini` configuration files, in a way similar to `gin`.
+- similarly, the team behind SpaCy released a great package to help train neural networks for NLP on top of Tensorflow, PyTorch and JAX : [thinc](https://thinc.ai/).
+It builds on top of `.ini` configuration files, in a similar manner to `gin`.
-- more recently, as we see a burst of new packages ([TRAX](), [Flax](), [Haiku]()) in the Deep Learning world motivated by the growth in popularity of [JAX]()(NumPy accelerated on GPU, with higher order differentiation, proper control over random generators, XLA support and a few other tricks), I was glad to see that TRAX was actually using `gin` as a configuration language
+- more recently, as we see a burst of new packages ([Trax](https://github.com/google/trax), [Flax](https://github.com/google-research/flax), [Haiku](https://github.com/deepmind/dm-haiku)) in the Deep Learning world motivated by the growth in popularity of [JAX]() (NumPy accelerated on GPU, with higher order differentiation, proper control over random generators, XLA support and a few other tricks), I was glad to see that Google Brain's [Trax](https://github.com/google/trax) was actually using `gin` as a configuration language.

 <a id="conclusion"></a>
 ## Conclusion

 Here are the main takeaways
 - Python and Machine Learning are not an excuse to build poorly designed libraries.
-We should read about [design patterns](), and try to follow the Single Responsibility Principle and Separation of Concerns principles.
+We should read about [design patterns](), and try to follow the [Single Responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle) and [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) principles.
 It will make the code more modular
 - Separate implementation from usage, i.e. build libraries that allow users to do complex things with little code.
 - Usage is equivalent to configuration, and configuration boils down to dependency injection.
 - While simple python scripts are a great way to define configs, you might want to build some custom `.json` (or any other format that suits your needs) interface for ease-of-use, or switch to `gin` (or any other dependency injection package) for out-of-the-box functionality.